puppetlabs/puppet-docs/source/puppet/4.9/hiera_hierarchy.md

 Hiera uses three layers of data.
 (For more info, see [The three config layers][layers].)

 Each layer can configure its own independent hierarchy.
-When it's time to do a lookup, Hiera combines them, in order (global, then environment, then module), into a single super-hierarchy.
+When it's time to do a lookup, Hiera combines them into a single super-hierarchy.
+(The order for this is global, then environment, then module.)

 Assume the example above is an environment hierarchy (in the `production` environment).
 If we also had the following global hierarchy: